Frequently Asked Questions - Illinois Mechanics Lien

 Do I need to file a Pre-Notice to make a claim against an Illinois payment bond?

-LienItNow.com prepares, files and serves Illinois Pre-Notices for bond claims for a fee of $50.00.
+LienItNow.com prepares, files and serves Illinois Pre-Notices for bond claims.
 Depending on the terms of the payment bond, pre-notices may or may not be required.
 LienItNow.com recommends that, prior to or immediately after starting work or delivering materials to a project, subcontractors and suppliers, file a pre-notice that it is a potential beneficiary of the construction project's bond.

 Click Here to File an Illinois Pre-Bond Notice Document